wasdwasd0105/PicoW-usb2bt-audio/README.md

 1. **Blinking:** When the Green LED light is blinking, it indicates that audio is currently streaming.

 2. **On (Steady Light):** When the Green LED light is on, it means that the PicoW Adapter is in pairing mode, ready to connect with a Bluetooth audio device.

-The compile section is where you provide instructions on how to build your project from source code.
-Here's a more detailed version of your compile section based on the original instructions:

 ## Compile & Debug